MingshuoXu/vSTMD/Readme.md

 ## Pioneer Program

-To explore the capabilities of STMDNet and STMDNet-F, you can download the repository from [GitHub](https://github.com/MingshuoXu/Small-Target-Motion-Detectors).
+To explore the capabilities of STMDNet and STMDNet-F, you can download the repository from [GitHub: Small-Target-Motion-Detectors](https://github.com/MingshuoXu/Small-Target-Motion-Detectors).
 After downloading, you can run `start_by_matlab.m` using MATLAB or `start_by_python.py` using Python to get started.

 ## Repository Contents
 - **`out_in_RIST/`**: Final result in the RIST dataset/